-Text S2: Nuclear genome characterization.
+Text S2: Nuclear and mitochondrial genome characterization.

-BE cell lines were analyzed for somatic genetic alterations (copy number alterations or copy-neutral LOH) using Illumina Omni-quad 1M SNP arrays.
-DNA was isolated from an early passage of each cell line as well as from constitutive normal tissue (blood or gastric tissue) from the individual from which each cell line originated.
-Samples were processed and hybridized according to manufacturer’s protocol.
-Data were initially processed using Illumina Bead Studio, and regions of gain, loss and copy neutral LOH were determined using Partek Genomics Suite v6.5.

-EPC-2, CRL-4001 or OE-33 were excluded from nuclear genome characterization since they did not have patient-matched normal controls.

 All cell lines were previously characterized by cytogenetic analysis as having genetic instability prior to being adapted to serum-free media (Palanca-Wessels, Barrett et al. 1998).
 In this study, we confirmed that serum-adapted CP-B, CP-C and CP-D have the largest number of chromosomal aberrations (Figure S1).

 Comparing the cell lines to patient-derived biopsies acquired at several time points, most of the alterations in genomic copy number were consistent between the cell lines and patient biopsies, with the exception of the several notable changes (data not shown).
 CP-B is clonally related to samples taken from the patient, similar to a clone with deleted 17p, but displays an additional loss of sequence in the 17q chromosomal region and other chromosomal alterations.
 Losses on chromosome 17 were not observed in most biopsies taken from this patient.
 Since this patient went on to cancer, this may represent inherent genetic instability in this line.
 CP-C is nearly identical genetically to biopsies from multiple time points in the patient, with the exception of chromosome 4 and 14.
 We also observed additional alterations in evolved clones in vivo.
 The differences in genetics observed between biopsies and cell lines may be due to clonal evolution and/or sampling error.
 Patient biopsies for CP-D were not available for comparison.

-The nuclear genome loci of 30 genes of particular importance in regulating glycolysis, oxidative phosphorylation, acid transport and hypoxia resistance were investigated for copy number status (Table S2).
+The nuclear genome loci of 30 genes of particular importance in regulating glycolysis, oxidative phosphorylation, acid transport and hypoxia resistance were investigated for copy number status (Table S6).
 CP-A had gain of copy number in three genes, CP-B had single copy deletions in three genes and CP-C had single copy deletions in 11 genes.
-Calls for CPD are difficult since by flow cytometry the cell line appears to be a mixture of a "tetraploid" population that also has some alterations with another aneuploid population that has a different subset of alterations.
+Calls for CP-D are difficult since by flow cytometry the cell line appears to be a mixture of a "tetraploid" population that also has some alterations with another aneuploid population that has a different subset of alterations.
 The tetraploid fraction is likely masking deletion events commonly seen in BE samples.
 In both CP-C and CP-D, hypoxia inducible factor 1-alpha (HIF-1) has a single copy deletion.
 With a single HIF-1 copy remaining, the remaining allele may be subject to constitutive upregulation.
 HIF-1 is negatively regulated post-translationally by a family of oxygen-dependent prolyl and asparagine hydroxylases which modify residues 402, 564 and 803 for ubiquitination by Von-Hippel Lindau ubiquitin ligase which targets the protein for proteosomal degradation [1,2,3,4].
 Modification of any of these residues would constitutively stabilize this transcription factor, causing an upregulation in target glycolysis and hypoxia-resistance genes.